AdrianoTech/sunny_v2.0/README.md

 ## Test the Program
 There have been given two files to you, to test the program:
-- a .cla file (that can be converted with sunny.py into a .xlsx table)
+- a .cla file (05_example.cla) that can be converted with sunny.py into a .xlsx table
-- an .xlsx table obtained by converting a .cla file with sunny
+- an .xlsx (06_Example.xlsx) table obtained by converting a .cla file with sunny

 by question please write me at: Adriano.Sanna@anatomie.med.uni-giessen.de